Sustainable Finance Summit

 Chair, Canadian Sustainability Standards Board (CSSB)

-Wendy Berman is a distinguished legal professional with over 30 years of experience in securities litigation, regulation, and corporate governance.
-Most recently, she was a partner and head of the National Securities Litigation practice at a national law firm in Toronto, where she advised public companies and boards on complex disclosure, regulatory, and governance matters.
+Wendy is a widely recognized leader with over 30 years of experience in securities litigation, regulation, and corporate governance.
+Most recently, she was a partner and head of the Securities Litigation practice at a national law firm in Toronto, where she advised public companies and boards on complex disclosure, regulatory, and governance matters.

 Previously, Wendy was Vice-Chair of the Ontario Securities Commission, where she served on the board, executive team, and adjudicative committee.
-She led or participated in adjudicative panels on securities enforcement and transaction-related matters and oversaw key regulatory initiatives in Canadian capital markets, including climate-related and diversity disclosures, crypto asset regulation and burden reduction for Canadian issuers.
+She oversaw key regulatory initiatives in Canadian capital markets, including climate-related and diversity disclosures, crypto asset regulation and burden reduction for Canadian companies.

 She holds an LL.B. from the University of Toronto and is called to the Bar in Ontario and British Columbia.